 A strength of coaching is that real life changes are made, thus it is an active and dynamic process.
 Choices are made by the client, guided carefully by the coach to ensure the stated aims are in harmony with the plan being proposed.

-Proper professional life coaches do not “tell you what to do” or act like a “guru” or “mentor”.
-They help you to identify solutions to your own problems.
+Proper professional life coaches do not “tell you what to do”, tell you to “push harder”, inappropriately “motivate” you beyond balance, or act like a “guru” or “mentor”.
+They help you to identify rational and balanced solutions to your own problems.

 What does Life Coaching help with?

 Life coaching can help with self confidence, stress and anger management, mental health management, social anxiety, performance, habits and addictions.

 When combined with CBT based psychological therapies (as recommended by NICE for a wide range of mental health issues) CBT has the potential to augment therapeutic change with lifestyle positive choices.